 The Rule of Law

-Within school there are clear expectations and rules, which are consistently reinforced throughout the school day, sanctioned according to our ladders of consequences.
-Students are helped to learn to manage their behaviour and to take responsibility for their actions.
+Within school there are clear expectations and rules which are consistently reinforced throughout the school day and sanctioned according to our Ladder of Consequences.
+Students learn to manage their behaviour and to take responsibility for their actions.

 At Bournside, students are actively encouraged to make their own choices, knowing that they are in a safe and supportive environment.
-We educate and provide boundaries for young people to make choices about risky behaviour, through a provision for empowering education.
-Students are encouraged to understand and exercise their rights and personal freedoms and advised to exercise these safely, through assemblies, PSCHEE, Enterprise Days and other subjects (see audit).
+We educate and provide boundaries for young people to make choices about risky behaviour through a provision for empowering education.
+Students are encouraged to understand and exercise their rights and personal freedoms and advised to exercise these safely, through assemblies, PSCHEE, Enterprise Days and other subjects.
 This can also include their freedom of choice when participating in our extensive offer of extracurricular activities.